syncfusion-content/windowsforms-docs/WindowsForms/Schedule/Getting-Started.md

 One is to implement IScheduleDataProvider in a virtual manner so that derived classes can provide concrete implementations through virtual overrides.
 The IScheduleDataProvider virtual methods exposed in ScheduleDataProvider have empty implementations, so you are required to derive this class to use it.

 The second role is to provide the DropList data.
 For this second role, the ScheduleDataProvider does provide concrete implementations for the virtual methods it exposes.
-So, in your derived class, you would have populated droplists without doing further work, though you can choose to customize these droplists through virtual overrides.
+So, in your derived class, you would have populated drop lists without doing further work, though you can choose to customize these drop lists through virtual overrides.
 Here is a list of the stub methods exposed by ScheduleDataProvider in its first role.

 {% highlight c# %}